Aquafortis/woo-align-buttons/README.md

 # Woo Align Buttons
-[Resolved] woocommerce align add to cart buttons
+[Resolved] Woocommerce align add to cart buttons

 A plugin that aligns WooCommerce 'Add to cart' buttons.